swails/blog/docs/software-development-architecture/main.md

 ### Recommendation

 I've used all 3 in professional settings.
-I've managed a private GitLab instance for a community-driven project and both GitHub and BitBucket Server at commercial companies.
+I've managed a private GitLab instance for a community-driven project and used (and administered) both GitHub and BitBucket Server at commercial companies.

-I would personally recommend GitHub or GitLab, as the integrated CI/CD offering provided with the platform allows you to leverage the same platform for for both VCS and CI/CD.
+I would personally recommend GitHub or GitLab, as the integrated CI/CD offering provided with both the public and hosted versions of the platform allows you to leverage the same platform for for both VCS and CI/CD.

 ## CI/CD Service